intel/llvm/sycl/doc/design/VirtualFunctions.md

 features are supported and link one or another device image with virtual functions.

+##### AOT flow

+In AOT mode, there will be no dynamic linking, but at the same time we know the list of supported optional features by a device thanks to [device config file][device-config-file-design].

+Therefore, `sycl-post-link` should read the device config file to determine list of optional features supported by a target and based on that drop all virtual functions from sets that use unsupported optional features.

+Note that we are making decision not based on which aspects are used by each individual virtual functions, but based on which aspects are used by a set of virtual functions (as identified by the `indirectlly_callable` property argument).
+The latter is computed as conjunction of aspects used by each virtual function within a set.

+The behavior is defined this way to better match the extension speficiation which defines virtual functions availability in terms of whole sets and not individual functions.

 #### New device image properties

 To let runtime know which device images should be linked together to get virtual functions working, new property set is introduced: "SYCL/virtual functions".

+NOTE: in AOT mode, every device image is already self-contained and contains the right (supported by a device) set of virtual functions in it.
+Therefore, we do not need to emit any of those properties when we are in AOT mode.

 For device images, which contain virtual functions (i.e. ones produced by outlining `indirectly_callable` functions into a separate device image), the